This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Each pan is filled up every three days during the dry season of May to October to a depth of approximately 3 cm each time.
 Once this water is evaporated, the pans are replenished with the same volume of inlet water.

 This process is repeated until a precipitate of salt 5-10 cm thick forms on the floor of the pan.

 At that point, the pond’s keeper closes the water-feeder notch and allows the pond to go dry.

-By the way, almost all the ponds are less than four meters square in area, and none exceeds thirty centimeters in depth.
+Almost all the ponds are less than four meters square in area, and none exceed thirty centimeters in depth.
 They are all shaped into polygons.